sdcampbell/ScanCannon/README.md

 optional arguments:
   -h, --help       show this help message and exit --all-ports      Scan all 65536 TCP ports.
-  --limited-ports  Scan a limited number of top ports.
+  --limited-ports  Scan a limited number of common vulnerable ports.